-You will be asked to lie on your back on the X-ray table.
-The Radiographer will gently remove your stoma bag and cover your stoma with swabs to ensure any leakage is contained.
-The Radiographer will then gently introduce a small catheter (a soft, flexible tube) into your stoma, this should not be painful.
-Once the catheter is in place within your stoma / bowel a very small balloon, on the tip of the catheter, will be inflated with sterile water.
+To begin, you will be asked to lie on your back on the x-ray table.
+The radiographer will gently remove your stoma bag and cover your stoma with swabs to ensure any leakage from your stoma is contained.
+The radiographer will then gently introduce a small catheter (a soft, flexible tube) into your stoma, this should not be painful.

+Once the catheter is in place within your stoma, a very small balloon, on the tip of the catheter, will be inflated with sterile water.
 The balloon ensures the catheter remains in position during the examination.
 As the balloon inflates you may have a sensation of pressure and a very mild discomfort which should wear off quickly once the balloon is sufficiently inflated.
-The Radiographer will then move the Xrav camera so it is above your abdomen - the camera will not touch you.
-Once in position the Radiographer will slowly start to inject the contrast agent through the catheter: whilst doing this the Radiographer will also be taking Xrays to demonstrate the movement of the contrast agent through your bowel.
-To encourage the contrast agent to flow to the necessary part of your bowel you may be asked to change positions such as turning towards your left side then towards your right side.
-When the Radiographer is confident they have the necessary X-rays they will deflate the balloon on the tip of the catheter inside your stoma.
+The radiographer will then move the x-ray camera so it is above your abdomen - the camera will not touch you.
+Once in position the radiographer will slowly start to inject the contrast agent through the catheter; whilst doing this the radiographer will also be taking x-rays to demonstrate the movement of the contrast agent.

+To encourage contrast agent to flow through your ileal conduit into your ureters and kidneys you may be asked to turn into different positions, such as towards your left side then onto your right side.
+When the radiographer is confident they have the necessary x-rays they will deflate the balloon on the tip of the catheter.
 This will then allow the catheter to be easily removed.
-As the catheter is removed the Radiographer will cover your stoma with some more swabs to ensure your stoma and skin is clean and dry before placing your new stoma bag on for you.
+As the catheter is removed the radiographer will cover your stoma with some more swabs to ensure your stoma and skin are clean and dry before placing your new stoma bag on for you.